sfrek/cloudfoundry-dea-cookbook/README.md

 ---------

-Requires Opscode's bluepill cookbook for creating init scripts and trotter's cloudfoundry-common cookbook.
+Requires Opscode's bluepill cookbook for creating init scripts and trotter's cloudfoundry cookbook.
 Also requires the cookbooks for any runtimes that you specify in the attributes.
-For the default runtime of ruby 1.9.2, the recipe in the cloudfoundry-common cookbook is used.
+For the default runtime of ruby 1.9.2, the recipe in the cloudfoundry cookbook is used.

 Usage
 =====